dcanetma/danielcanet-site/source/index.md

         <b>Carrefour</b>, <b>Lacoste</b>, <b>Hangar.org</b>, <b>Volkswagen</b>, <b>Amnesty International</b>, <b>Bodegas Martín
         Códax</b>, <b>CREAF</b> and more. </p>
     <p>Daniel has been working as <b>Product & Engineering manager for internet products and companies</b> for almost two decades.
 He also <b>founded a succesful web development studio and a marketing & communication agency</b>.
 Passionate about product development, web programming, the open-source
-        movement, best practices, API-first approach and the API governance, agile methodologies, design systems and the use of storytelling to build succesful user experiences.
+        movement, best practices, API-first and API governance, agile methodologies, design systems and the use of storytelling to build succesful user experiences.
         <b>Enthusiastic about projects that have a positive impact</b> on health, culture and local communities.
     </p>
-    <p>Spent his early professional years on a national company using proprietary technologies from <b>IBM</b>
+    <p style="display:none">Spent his early professional years on a national company using proprietary technologies from <b>IBM</b>
         and <b>Microsoft</b>.
 After which he founded his first web development shop, <b>Strabinarius</b>, where he started to create experiences on the internet for remarkable brands.
 He then went on to work as an independent
         <b>creative technologist</b> and joined <a href="https://ouyeahstudio.com/" title="OuYeahStudio!">OuYeahStudio!</a>, a multidisciplinary design team from Barcelona.
 After that,